HadiAskari/Relevance-Paraphrasing/README.md

 ```
 Replace dataset_name with either cnn, xsum, news, reddit

 ```
 python script_paraphrased.py --dataset dataset_name

 ```
 Replace dataset_name with either cnn, xsum, news, reddit

+## Accessing our articles and summaries

+### Paraphrased Articles

+The Llama-2 paraphrased articles can be found in the folder "paraphrased_articles".
+Each individual paraphrased article pickle file is in the subdirectory of its respective dataset.

+### Original and Paraphrased Summaries

+These can be found in the subdirectories "data_original" and "data_paraphrased" inside the directory of each large language model.